Tigers vs. Yankees Player Props Betting Odds

-Spencer Torkelson is among the players with prop bets for the taking when the New York Yankees and the Detroit Tigers play at Comerica Park on Wednesday (beginning at 6:40 PM ET).
+Gleyber Torres and Spencer Torkelson are two of the players with prop bets available when the New York Yankees and the Detroit Tigers square off at Comerica Park on Thursday (first pitch at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!